Secondary Division 2024

 A–G Approved Courses

 If approved to count towards UC/CSU admission requirements, each course lists its UC/CSU A-G subject.
 Many high school-level ATDP courses are intended for college preparation (G).
-The online course catalog will list any updates as ATDP courses are approved throughout the year.
+The course catalog will list any updates as ATDP courses are approved throughout the year.
 For ATDP courses currently listed as “in process,” approval will be retroactive and will include this summer.
 Only A-G courses taken after the beginning of 9th grade—with the exception of math and LOTE/Language Other Than English—can be reported on the UC application.
 (Courses designed exclusively for students completing 7th and 8th grade are not eligible for A-G approval.)

 UC Honors Designation